michellesh/michellesh/_projects/2023-12-15-wood-desert-creature-lamps.md

   wall-mount-hardware: /assets/images/wood-desert-creature-lamps/wall-mount-hardware.jpeg
 ---

 All three of these desert-themed wood creatures are first designed in a sketch and then cut out of a piece of walnut with a CNC router.
-The interior contains a ring a of LEDs, a piece of acrylic ito diffuse the light, and an ESP32 board to control the light patterns.
+The interior contains a ring a of LEDs, a piece of acrylic to diffuse the light, and an ESP32 board to control the light patterns.
 The LEDs softly twinkle and slowly cycle through three different color palettes.
-They come with a removable magnet-on base for tabletop display and are also wall mountable.
+They come with wall mount hardware as well as a removable magnet-on base for tabletop display.

 <h2>Bee</h2>